sinaatalay/rendercv/README.md

 [Here](https://docs.rendercv.com/user_guide/), you can find a comprehensive user guide that covers the data model (YAML structure) and command-line interface (CLI) in greater detail.

+## Motivation

+Writing the content of a CV and designing a CV are separate issues that should be treated separately.
+RenderCV attempts to provide this separation.
+This approach encourages users to concentrate on the content without getting distracted by the appearance of their CV and vice versa.

+RenderCV also provides a general set of utilities that will automate most of the manual work involved in the CV updating process.
+After updating a single sentence or a date in the YAML input file written in pure English, RenderCV will

+- re-create your $\LaTeX$ file.
+- render a new PDF file.
+- create a new Markdown file.
+- create a new HTML document to be pasted into word processors for spelling and grammar checking.
+- create PNG files for each page.

+> Why should I bother using RenderCV instead of $\LaTeX$?
+I can version-control $\LaTeX$ code too!

+RenderCV is not a replacement for $\LaTeX$, but it's a general set of utilities designed to create and manage $\LaTeX$ CVs.
+If you're currently using $\LaTeX$ to create your CV, you should try RenderCV.
+Using your existing $\LaTeX$ themes in RenderCV is very easy.

+Here are some advantages of RenderCV over using pure $\LaTeX$:

+- RenderCV will separate the content of your CV from your $\LaTeX$ code.
+They will sit in independent files, and RenderCV will use both to generate your CV.
+- You will be able to version-control your design and content separately.
+- Updating your content in a YAML file is easier than updating a complex $\LaTeX$ file.
+- A pure $\LaTeX$ CV will have many code duplications because a CV is a document with a list of sections that contain a list of entries.
+RenderCV has only one $\LaTeX$ code for each entry type, duplicated automatically based on the YAML input file.
+- Spell-checking is not very straightforward in $\LaTeX$ documents.

 ## Documentation